-- 10.1.20.
-For each monitoring system required in 40CFR§63.7935, you must develop and make available for inspection by the permitting authority, upon request, a site-specific monitoring plan that addresses the following: - 10.1.20.1.
-Installation of the continuous monitoring system probe or other interface at a measurement location relative to each affected process unit such that the measurement is representative of control of the exhaust emissions (e.g., on or downstream of the last control device). - 10.1.20.2.
-Performance and equipment specifications for the sample interface, the pollutant concentration or parametric signal analyzer, and the data collection and reduction system. - 10.1.20.3.
-Performance evaluation procedures and acceptance criteria (e.g., calibrations).
+- 10.1.19.
+For each monitoring system required in 40CFR§63.7935, you must develop and make available for inspection by the permitting authority, upon request, a site-specific monitoring plan that addresses the following: - 10.1.19.1.
+Installation of the continuous monitoring system probe or other interface at a measurement location relative to each affected process unit such that the measurement is representative of control of the exhaust emissions (e.g., on or downstream of the last control device). - 10.1.19.2.
+Performance and equipment specifications for the sample interface, the pollutant concentration or parametric signal analyzer, and the data collection and reduction system.